ideafieldpro/ElkStack-Monitor-Response/README.md

 ### Setup Process

 - **Creating the Fleet Server**:
-    - A new server is deployed in "Toronto" (the same location as before) using Ubuntu 22.04 with 4 GB of RAM.
+    - A new server is deployed in "Osaka" (the same location as before) using Ubuntu 22.04 with 4 GB of RAM.
     - The server is set up without auto-backups and IPv6.
     - The public IP address for the Fleet server is noted.
       ![brave_pxf58YQwKC](https://github.com/user-attachments/assets/4269792a-3425-4075-81c9-b0780603288b)